-Additional safety standards for vessels 79 ft and greater, operating more than 3nm from the baseline.
+Additional safety standards for fishing vessels 79 ft and greater, operating more than 3nm from the baseline, built before July 1, 2013, or undergo a major conversion after a date to be determined by CG-CVC-3.
 This program is still under development.

-\G-PCV is now CG-CVC
+G-PCV is now CG-CVC